engineyard/engineyard-jenkins/README.md

 ### Hosting on Engine Yard AppCloud

-Using Engine Yard AppCloud "Quick Start" wizard, create an application with Git Repo `git://github.com/drnic/ci_demo_app.git` (any arbitrary rails/rack application).
+Using Engine Yard AppCloud "Quick Start" wizard, create an application with Git Repo `git://github.com/drnic/ci_demo_app.git` (any arbitrary rails/rack application), and add your own SSH keys.
 Name the environment "hudson" (or similar) and boot it as a Single instance (or Custom cluster with a single instance).

 Just a few steps and you will have your own Hudson CI: